SASH® (Support and Services at Home)

 - Need: In Vermont, the growing population of older adults, coupled with a lack of a decentralized, home-based system of care management, posed significant challenges for those who wanted to remain living independently at home.

-- Results: Compared to their non-SASH peers, SASH participants report better health outcomes like fewer falls, lower rates of hospitalizations, and completion of more advance directives – all of which has the potential of saving millions of dollars.
+- Results: Compared to their non-SASH peers, SASH participants report better health outcomes, including fewer falls, lower rates of hospitalizations, fewer emergency room visits, and the completion of more advance directives – all of which has the potential of saving millions of dollars.

 The ability to live safely, independently, and in good health is particularly important in a rural state like Vermont, where roughly 625,000 residents are spread across more than 9,000 square miles, with 2/3 of people living outside the state's sole metropolitan area.
 An innovative initiative uses housing as a platform to provide care and services to older adults and individuals with disabilities so they can remain living independently.